 Helpful Links for Reading and Writing Fantasy Adventure:

-For upping fantasy adventure word-count: Science Fiction, Fantasy, Writing Life, by Rachel Aaron.
+If you are an author and want to up your fantasy adventure word-count see: Science Fiction, Fantasy, Writing Life, by Rachel Aaron.

 “Azalea Dabill has been an inspiration to me in her diligence to study and work toward her writing and editing goals.
 Her own writing displays depth of character and beautiful word pictures that transport the reader … to another realm.
 She is an asset to the Christian fiction industry.”